Ridge Racer 6: Gameplay

-There are 15 circuits available, each of which can also be raced in reverse, making a total of 30 circuits.
-The circuits are split into 5 groups of 3, where the 3 tracks in the same group will overlap.

-The game was added on the Xbox backward compatible list in November 2021 as part of the Xbox 20th anniversary.
-The game is playable on Xbox One, S, X and on Xbox Series S&X.

 Music

 Ridge Racer 6 is the second game after Ridge Racer (PSP) to feature composers from both the older and newer game sound teams.
 Hiroshi Okubo served as the game's sound director, while the soundtrack also has contributions from in-house composers Keiki Kobayashi, Rio Hamamoto, Tetsukazu Nakanishi, Yuu Miyake, Koji Nakagawa, Junichi Nakatsuru, and Akitaka Tohyama.
 Several contractors who formerly worked in-house include the original Ridge Racer sound team consisting of Shinji Hosoe, Ayako Saso, Nobuyoshi Sano, and Takayuki Aihara, as well as Asuka Sakai and Kohta Takahashi, both of whom composed for R4: Ridge Racer Type 4.

 Music from the previous two games in the series, Ridge Racer (PSP) and R: Racing Evolution, was made available for download through the Xbox Live Marketplace in 2006.

 Due to high demand from fans, a soundtrack CD titled Ridge Racer 6 Direct Audio was released under SuperSweep Records on 14 January 2009.
 An extra disc was also included with purchases from SuperSweep's web store SweepRecord, featuring a DJ mix of its music by Yousuke Yasui.